twbs/bootstrap-sass/README.md

 Raw Sass support is coming soon!

-## Development
+## Development and Contributing

 If you'd like to help with the development of bootstrap-sass itself, read this section.

 ### Upstream Converter

 Keeping bootstrap-sass in sync with upstream changes from Bootstrap used to be an error prone and time consuming manual process.
 With Bootstrap 3 we have introduced a converter that automates this.

+**Note: if you're just looking to *use* Bootstrap 3, see the [installation](#installation) section above.**

 Upstream changes to the Bootstrap project can now be pulled in using the `convert` rake task.